-One of the most prominent achievements by the EPO group has been the design, delivery and display of two NSF-funded exhibits, entitled 'Astronomy's New Messengers' showcasing gravitational wave science.
-These "large" and "small" exhibits have traveled around the US, with particular success at New York City's annual World Science Fair.
-Similar, smaller exhibitions have also been successfully displayed at various events elsewhere around the world.
+One of the most prominent pre-discovery achievements by the EPO group was the design, delivery and display of two NSF-funded exhibits, entitled 'Astronomy's New Messengers' showcasing gravitational wave science.
+These 'large' and 'small' exhibits have traveled around the US, with particular success at New York City's annual World Science Fair.
+Similar, smaller exhibitions have also been successfully displayed at various events, including annual attendance at the amateur astronomy event NEAF (NorthEast Astronomy Forum).
+Updating all exhibits to include information about LIGO's discoveries is a top priority.

 Permanent museum exhibits are very costly (millions of dollars) and are typically about 5000 square feet.
 These types of exhibits are usually developed by the museums in situ.
 Traveling museum exhibits, while also expensive, are typically 1000 square feet, and can reach much wider audiences as they travel around the country.
-This is the size of the larger version of $\hat{a}A\ddot{Y}Astronomy's$ New Messengers.'
+This is the size of the larger version of 'Astronomy's New Messengers.'
 The smaller version (about 200 square feet) proved to be very versatile, and the development of additional and updated similarly sized exhibits is a priority for future LSC EPO.
 Recently, the LSC has begun to use the smaller size of exhibit in booths at scientific and diversity conferences.

-Conference booth sizes start at 10 x 10 feet and the LSC rented a double-wide booth (20 x 10 feet) at the recent IAU meeting.
-Although booth rentals start at about \$3500 for a 10 x 10 space, copies of this type of booth display are relatively inexpensive and could be created by LSC groups for use at local conferences.
-Many of the resources needed to create this type of exhibit are available on the EPO Wiki.
+Conference booth sizes start at 10×10 feet and the LSC rented a double-wide booth (20×10 feet).
+Although booth rentals start at about \$3500 for a 10×10 space, copies of this type of booth display are relatively inexpensive and could be created by LSC groups for use at local conferences.
+Many of the resources needed to create this type of exhibit are available on the EPO wiki as well as here.
 A typical exhibit booth could include: